marcuslavender/duo_authproxy_ansible_role/README.md

 well.

 defaults/main.yml - contains the authproxy  configuration file variables to configure the authproxy.cfg file as required.
-Change the variables contained here as needed to configure thre proxy for your environment
+Change the variables contained here as needed to configure the proxy for your environment

 Dependencies
 ------------